James Dean (judge)

 James Dean (February 14, 1858 – 1914) was the first black judge elected in Florida after Reconstruction.
 Dean was born in Ocala, Florida.
 He graduated from Cookman Institute and Howard University and actively participated in the politics and in his religious faith.
 He was a county judge in Monroe County, Florida, until Florida governor Francis P. Fleming removed him from office.
-He was removed from office without a hearing after he married a Cuban couple, allegedly in violation of miscegenation laws.
+He was removed from office without a hearing after he married a Cuban couple, allegedly in violation of anti-miscegenation laws.
 He was restored in good standing posthumously in 2002 by Florida governor Jeb Bush.

 Early life

 James Dean was reportedly born into slavery in Ocala, Florida February 14, 1858.
 Although no certain conclusions can be drawn about Dean's parentage, census records suggest that Kelly Dean and Minton Young Dean (married July 22, 1869) were Dean's father and mother.
 Dean and his family were relocated to Wellborn in Suwannee County during Dean's childhood where he grew up attending the African Methodist Episcopal (AME) church and attended a school operated by the National Freedman's Relief Association in Lake City.